aboodcr7/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Add links to any repo that inspired you or blogposts you consulted...